 H. Vernon Leighton, Government Documents Librarian at Winona State University, generously shared Autodocs—an electronic check-in and shelflist system, with the Federal Depository Library Communities to make the task easier.
 From the Autodocs website, “Autodocs is an electronic check-in and shelflist system designed to be used with Microsoft Access.
 Version 1.5 can be used with Access 2007 or later.
 It has been tested on Access 2013.
 It allows one to download an electronic shipping list to check-in and shelflist receipts without keying in shipping list data.
 There is a method of handling items that regularly arrive without a shipping list.
 Labels are generated only at the end of the session, not at the end of each shipping list, thereby reducing the number of wasted blank labels.
 The SuDoc sorting feature uses an algorithm developed by Stan Price at USC Aiken in the late 1990s.”

-This online directory provides Federal Depository Libraries’ profile, including the library’s Congressional District, depository type, depository library number, the library’s physical address, contact person and etc. It is very helpful for identifying the library owner of misdirected shipments.
+Federal Depository Library profiles include information about the library’s Congressional District, library and depository type, depository library number, the library’s physical address, type of collections, websites, and contacts.
+Use the directory to identify the library owner of misdirected FDLP shipments.